traitecoevo/plant/doc/ode.md

 here because we are going to need it in our model.
 Not sure how to make this optional, but iterators are at least fairly common, and the intention is fairly clear.

+## Safety

+With "evolve" need some flag to prevent any step being taken before the state is set.

+## Different stepper types

+If I stay within the RK family, deSolve has a lovely set of abstraction for different RK methods, via rkMethod.
+That could be set up quite easily.

+## Default step size

+Need some way (for Evolve) of setting a reasonable default step size.
+Not sure when this makes sense to change, either.

+## Stepper direction

+The code would be much easier to read if positive steps only were allowed.
+  - When should it change?
+On reset?
+  - Where do we refuse to run if it is zero/wrong sign?
+For now, it is in the `reset()` function, but probably more sensibly it would be set by it's own function, and done through some function so we can sanity check it?